 New approaches for climate and biodiversity action

-National non-governmental organisations (NGOs) working in the climate change and biodiversity sectors are eligible to participate in the call.
+National NGOs working in the climate change and biodiversity sectors are eligible to participate in the call.
 They must meet certain requirements regarding their institutional capacities and experience in the field of climate and biodiversity conservation.

-The general objective of FNEC´s initiative, supported by IKI Small Grants, promotes and finances small-scale climate and biodiversity projects in Benin, implemented by national civil society organisations.
-The projects implement measures in the agricultural sector, the water resources sector, the energy sector as well as the biodiversity and forestry sector.
+The general objective of FNEC´s initiative, supported by IKI Small Grants, is to promote and finance small-scale climate and biodiversity projects in Benin, implemented by national civil society organisations.
+The projects shall implement measures in the agricultural sector, the water resources sector, the energy sector as well as the biodiversity and forestry sector.

 To identify and select projects, a team of FNEC managers will organize a call for proposals, provide training to potential project promoters on how to draw up projects, evaluate and finally select the best project proposals.
-Among the selection criteria are: Environmental and social compliance, gender sensitivity and the potential to scale up of innovations.
-FNEC monitors the project implementation and evaluates the results and impacts reached at the end of the project.
-Finally, the project achievements are disseminated to relevant target groups.
+Among the selection criteria are: environmental and social compliance, gender sensitivity and the potential to scale up of innovations.
+FNEC will monitor the project implementation and evaluate the results and impacts reached at the end of the project.
+Finally, a dissemination of the project achievements is planned.

 ABOUT THE ORGANISATION

 The National Fund for Environment and Climate (Fonds National pour l’Environnement et le Climat, FNEC) is a financial instrument under the supervision of the Ministry of Living Environment and Sustainable Development in Benin.
 The organisation was founded in 2003 and responds to a need to support and finance initiatives related to environmental protection and climate change.
 The financing mechanism for programs and projects aims at the protection and rational management of the environment, the fight against the harmful effects of climate change and the promotion of a sustainable development in Benin.